 - Master of Computer Science (Intelligent Systems)

-- Master of Computer Science (Multimedia and Visual Processing)
+- Master of Computer Science (Machine Learning and Big Data)

 - Master of Computer Science (Network and Information Security)